 2. Understand the interview process of your target business schools

-Each business school has a certain approach towards conducting an MBA interview.
+Each business school has a certain approach to conducting an MBA interview.
 While some panels may have only one interviewer, others might have more.
 Also, the duration of the interviews can range from 30 minutes to an hour or more.

-For example, an MBA interview of Harvard Business School (HBS) would have two interviewers and they will have access to your entire application.
+For example, an MBA interview at Harvard Business School (HBS) would have two interviewers and they will have access to your entire application.
 The interview is mostly centered around your resume to understand your vision for yourself and what experiences led you to decide on this vision.
 Moreover, you’ll also need to send a post-interview reflection within 24 hours to the HBS admissions committee.
 A typical HBS interview runs for 30 minutes.

 HBS and MIT Sloan are the only M7 business schools in which the interviewer would have studied your entire application – Malvina Miller Complainville, Head of Interview Practice and Expert Coach at Fortuna Admissions, and was an Assistant Director at Harvard Business School.

 On the other hand, Stanford GSB focuses on behavioral questions.
 They want to understand your past behavior to predict how you will perform in the MBA program.
 They will go deep into your personality.
 They’ll ask very specific examples of what you did and what thought process helped you make that decision.
 They’ll also ask about the impact your decision made.
 Moreover, the interview is an hour-long blind interview.
 A blind interview is the one in which the interviewer has only seen your resume.

 Wharton and Michigan Ross conduct ‘Team-based MBA interviews.’
 You’ll be put in a team and given a business problem which you have to work out together.
 While Wharton has a 10 minute debrief with each candidate after the activity, Michigan Ross’ team-based interview is added to the traditional MBA interview.